weihoran/Cloud-Native-Map/Selected_Studies.md

 # Selected Literature

-### This collection comprises 44 papers, 6 books, and 12 grey literature sources, which were selected and analyzed to serve as the knowledge foundation for mapping cloud-native practices, tools, and quality attributes.
+### This collection comprises 44 papers, 6 books, and 12 grey literature documents, which were selected and analyzed to serve as the knowledge foundation for mapping cloud-native practices, tools, and quality attributes.

 ## Papers